nspo/microbuf/README.md

 ## Who might want to use `microbuf`?
 You might want to use it if you plan to create an interface between devices running a C++ application (a computer or embedded system) and/or devices running (possibly compiled) MATLAB code (Simulink on PC or embedded systems).
 One possible use case would be "Send control data from computer over UDP to embedded system".
-The number of supported languages is currently limited - C++ for serializing and deserializing (Tx+Rx) and MATLAB for deserializing (Rx).
+The currently supported languages are C++ and MATLAB, for both serialization and deserialization (Tx+Rx).
 This makes it possible to e.g. send data from a [ROS](https://www.ros.org/) node to a [dSPACE MicroAutoBox](https://www.dspace.com/en/inc/home/products/hw/micautob/microautobox2.cfm), from an Arduino to a Simulink simulation on a PC, or exchange data between multiple Arduinos - without writing the interface code byte-by-byte or worrying about things like [endianness](https://en.wikipedia.org/wiki/Endianness).
-Due to the structure of the project, support for more languages can be added with reasonable effort.
+Support for more languages can be added with reasonable effort.

 ## Why not just use `protobuf`/`JSON`/`matlab-msgpack`/...?
 Using another framework with more features like [protobuf](https://github.com/protocolbuffers/protobuf) may indeed make sense in many cases.